Generic Name: Fluvoxamine Extended-Release Capsules (floo VOX a meen)

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
-If you have any questions about Luvox CR, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Luvox CR (fluvoxamine extended-release capsules) is refilled.
+If you have any questions about Luvox CR (fluvoxamine extended-release capsules), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.